Zaid-Ajaj/the-elmish-book/chapters/elm/counter.md

 |> Program.run
 ```
 This tells Elmish two things:
- - "I want to render the application on the element which has id equal to elmish-app"
+ - I want to render the application on the element which has id equal to "elmish-app"
- - "I want to use React as the rendering engine"
+ - I want to use React as the rendering engine

 If we examine `index.html`, we will see the placeholder element that will be replaced by the application when it is bootrapped.